Randall D. Smith: Real estate

 In 1998, Smith acquired the Bryan Tower, a 40-story downtown office building in Dallas, Texas.
 His son Caleb Smith oversaw the renovation for his father's company Spire Realty, which he now runs.

 In 2002, together with his second wife Barbara (a Houston native), and his brother Jeffrey Smith, Randy Smith bought the historic 100-room 1924 Sam Houston Hotel, extensively remodelled it, and reopened it in 2005 as the Alden Hotel.
 In 2010, the ownership of the Alden Houston formally transferred to Northwood Investors.
 In 2012, Northwood sold the hotel to American Liberty Hospitality and Gentry Mills Capital and returned to its original name as The Sam Houston Hotel.

 Smith and his wife Barbara own sixteen residential investment properties in the Palm Beach, Florida area through limited liability companies, properties from which they draw rental income.

 Alden Global Capital

 In 2007, Smith founded Alden Global Capital, and is its chief of investments.
 As of May 2021, Alden Global is the second-largest newspaper publisher in the United States.

-Alden has a reputation for sharply cutting costs by reducing the number of journalists working on its newspapers.

-Criticisms

-The New York Times, in a 1991 article titled "Bottom Fishing with R.D.
-Smith" reported on conflicts of interest while Smith was at Bear Stearns.